 World Fisheries Day was established in 1997 to draw attention to overfishing, habitat destruction and other serious threats to the sustainability of our marine and freshwater resources.
-Observation can help bring awareness of the importance of aquatic environments in sustaining life both in and out of water.
-Each World Fisheries Day also provides us with an opportunity to reflect on the ever-increasing challenge of sustaining our fish stocks in light of continued overfishing, water pollution and climate change.
+It encourages us to reflect on the ever-increasing challenge of sustaining our fish stocks in light of continued overfishing, water pollution and climate change.
 This year, attention will be given to “thinking big about small scale fisheries”.

 Why Care about Fisheries?

 - The largest Northern Cod fishery in the world was located off the coast of Newfoundland.
 This engine of the Newfoundland economy collapsed in the early 1990’s due to overfishing and poor fisheries management.
-Twenty-five years later Newfoundland’s cod fishery remains closed.
+Thirty years later Newfoundland’s commercial cod fishery remains closed.

 - All natural fish stocks today contain at least trace amounts of mercury.